Learning and Teaching Enhancement Values

 Supporting the learner as an individual

-Our learning, teaching and assessment practices will ensure that all students have the opportunities and support they require to succeed, and that diverse and individual student needs are met through inclusive approaches to curriculum design and delivery, and contextualised personal and professional development.
+Our learning, teaching and assessment practices will ensure all students have the opportunities and support they require to succeed, and that diverse and individual student needs are met through inclusive and equitable approaches to curriculum design and delivery, personalised support and wellbeing.